 (Corporation) are carried out in accordance with Article 3 of the Articles of Government.

-2 Staff Members Members of the staff of the College elected and nominated by the staff of the College.
+Members of the staff of the College, one academic and one business support, nominated and elected by the staff of the College.

-2 Student Members Students of the College, one FE and one HE, elected and nominated by students of
+Students of the College, one FE and one HE, elected and nominated by students of the College.

 The Governing Body Standing Orders set out the formal structure of South Devon College and the overall regulatory framework for the conduct of its business.
 They are an essential part of the framework of controls, which the Governing Body has put in place to ensure that all activities are carried out in accordance with the law and the Nolan Committee’s seven principles of public life, which underpin the work of the public sector.
 The Governing Body also pursues excellence by benchmarking its governance practice against the AoC Code of Good Governance for English Colleges.